benbrastmckie/.config/README.md

 ssh-add ~/.ssh/id_rsa
 ```

-Run the following to copy the SSH key to your system clipboard:
+Run the following to copy the SSH key to your system clipboard and return to fish:

 ```
 pbcopy < ~/.ssh/id_rsa.pub
+fish
 ```

 In the top right corner of your GitHub page, click `Profile -> Settings -> SSH and GPG Keys` selecting `New SSH Key`.
 Name the authentication key after the devise you are using, pasting the SSH key from the clipboard into the appropriate field.
 Saving the key completes the addition.

-Check to make sure that the SSH key is working by pushing commits up to one of your repositories (see [(Git Part 2)](https://www.youtube.com/watch?v=7HHvkI2Swbk&list=PLBYZ1xfnKeDQYYXIhKKrXhWOaSphnn9ZL&index=2) for details).
+Check to make sure that the SSH key is working by pushing commits up to one of your repositories as directed above.
 If your SSH key stops working after rebooting, run the following command:

 ```
 ssh-add -K ~/.ssh/id_rsa
 ```

-If you get an error, retry the command above with a lowercase 'k' or without the 'K' altogether.
+If you get an error, retry the command above with a lower-case 'k' or without the 'K' altogether.

 ### [Adding a Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token)